Tomoloyalty/datadog-metrics-action/README.md

 ```

 This will log a default build event.
-*NOTE*: default event will not be logged if github context is provided.
+*NOTE*: default event will not be logged if github context is not provided.

 ### To log default Build Event and Build Metric (Build Duration)